farcego/slimmingDive/README.md

 ![example](https://github.com/farcego/slimmingDive/blob/master/inst/readme.gif)

-This package process diving data of elephant seals summarized by a broken-stick algorithm.
+slimmingDive provides a set of cuntions to process summarized dive profiles form elephant seals for selecting and estimating the drift rate, accordingly with Arce et al. (2019).
 It filter the data in three steps to select Drift dives.
 Drift dives are a particular types of dives that contains a long, inactive phase in which the seals drifts passively long the water colum.
 If these inactive phases are identified, then we can track the buoyancy of the seal (and its changes).
-It requires Jags (Just another Gibs sampler) to be installed.
+It requires jags (Just another Gibs sampler) to work.

-# JAGS installation:
+## JAGS installation

 follow this link: http://mcmc-jags.sourceforge.net/

-# Installation
+## slimmingDive Installation

 You need package `remotes` to install slimmingDive